Chia-Network/website/webroot/faq/faq.md

 + <b>Q: Will Chia be open source?</b>

 A: Chia will release academic papers about the building blocks of the protocol, and all implementation code will be open source.
-We're going to use the Apache License (https://www.apache.org/licenses/LICENSE-2.0).
+We're going to use the <a href = "https://www.apache.org/licenses/LICENSE-2.0">Apache License</a>.
 There's some chance we'll keep our source code a bit more proprietary when testnet is out but mainnet isn't up yet, but we will definitely license all our source code under the Apache License once mainnet is up.

 + <b>Q: Do you have white papers where I can read more?</b>

 A: Instead of just one white paper like most projects, we're going to have academic papers in journals.
-So far we have our first one which was accepted by Asiacrypt (https://eprint.iacr.org/2017/893).
+So far we have <a href = "https://eprint.iacr.org/2017/893">our first paper</a> which was accepted by Asiacrypt.
 There will be at least two more white papers going over proofs of time and how to hook the whole thing together into a blockchain.